The beginning, 1995

 The first line-up was Patrik Sviberg (drums), Johan Werner (guitars), Jochum Forsell (guitars and vocals) and Bo Christo on bass and vocals.
 But soon more people kept pouring into the sessions.
 And they kept coming and coming.
-And today, fifteen years later, over 30 different musicians are regarded as “members” of Un Rodo Cora.
+And today, twenty years later, over 40 different musicians have at some point been involved in Un Rodo Cora.

 The band’s loose fit is a result of the frustration Bo Christo felt in many of the bands he played with in his youth, where a fixed setting often became a limitation, when the songs never sounded as fantastic in real life as the embryo did in his head.
 Instead of writing songs for the band, he decided to form a band for the songs.

 In 1996 Un Rodo Cora started working on what was to become the debut EP; Aerial Vault (released in 97) and the debut album: Paris-Stockholm (99).